Like most things surrounding the internet, email is a mixed bag when it comes to employees’ productivity.

 Keep in mind that email is not appropriate or necessary for all types of communication.
 There are appropriate channels for informal or casual communication, and email should typically be reserved for priority communication, or for messages that need to be easily recalled.

-Alternative messengers such as Skype, Slack, or Microsoft Teams are all excellent ways to make sure you and your team can engage and communicate about non-pressing matters, while keeping the channel of email clear for priority communication.
+Alternative messengers such as Google Chat, Slack or Microsoft Teams are all excellent ways to make sure you and your team can engage and communicate about non-pressing matters, while keeping the channel of email clear for priority communication.

 Keeping your email clear of casual conversations helps you mentally organize; when you keep email reserved for priority communication, you know where to go if you need to search for important messages, such as instructions passed to you by a client.